Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Throughout 2023 and 2024, Tesla released progress videos showing Optimus performing increasingly complex tasks.
 Optimus Gen 2 (late 2023) demonstrated 30% faster walking, improved balance, 11 DOF hands with tactile sensing, and overall fluidity of movement.

-On January 21, 2026, Tesla officially commenced mass production of Optimus Gen 3 at its Fremont factory.
+On January 21, 2026, Tesla began installing Gen 3 production infrastructure at its Fremont factory, converting Model S/X lines for Optimus manufacturing.
 Important clarification: "Gen 3" specifically refers to the upgraded hands with 22 degrees of freedom and 50 actuators (25 per forearm/hand).
 The robot body remains the Gen 2 design.
+Full V3 production is expected to begin in late July/August 2026.

 Watch: Tesla Optimus Capabilities Demonstration